 Note: You cannot delete Case Products and their related records using bulk delete or Vault Loader.
 You must delete Case Products individually.

-Dosages Section
+Dosages Subsection

-Use the Dosages section to add, edit, or delete dosage and route of administration regimens for a Case Product.
+Use the Dosages subsection to add, edit, or delete dosage and route of administration regimens for a Case Product.
 By default, this section does not display for Device type of Case Products or Study Products associated with a double-blinded Study.
 When there are no Dosage records, the Case Product Dosage section appears blank.
 To create a Dosage, select Edit on the Case Product page.

 To create additional dosages for a Case Product, select the Add Dosages button.
 After saving the page, Vault displays dosages in order of the earliest to latest First Admin Date.
-You can also copy a Dosage record and any inputted data by selecting the Copy () icon.
-To mark a Dosage record for deletion, select the Delete (
+You can also copy a Dosage record and any inputted data by selecting the Copy (

 ) icon.